 I didn’t realize this second way until watching the movie a second time.
 Please note: realizing and adopting the second way are not the same thing.
 I realized it but vehemently disagree with it and here’s why:

-• I was already a month into my Catalan course to know that the language was 1. beautiful, 2. fun, and 3. a hidden gem (much like the Catalan professor at Columbia TAKE HER CLASSES TAKE THEM).
+I was already a month into my Catalan course to know that the language was 1. beautiful, 2. fun, and 3. a hidden gem (much like the Catalan professor at Columbia TAKE HER CLASSES TAKE THEM).
 Plus, ain’t nobody gonna convince me a month into doing something that all my efforts were pointless.

-• There’s something, I dunno, just plain obvious about the importance of learning a nation’s language before you visit it.
+There’s something, I dunno, just plain obvious about the importance of learning a nation’s language before you visit it.
 This point is mainly for all my monolingual Americans who plan on stamping up their passport without cracking open a book about the places they want to see.
 Don’t be the ignorant American who hops off the plane and forces everyone they encounter to speak English because you can’t communicate in any other way.
 That’s just plain disrespectful and inconsiderate.
 Additionally, as my coworker recently pointed out, If you’re one of those Americans who demands that those who come to America learn to speak English, you should realize that you have the same responsibility when you go abroad.
 No one is asking you to be completely fluent in the language, but make an effort to learn and use it.
 You don’t even have to learn it before you get there — you can learn it while you’re there.
 This, to me, is part of being a decent traveler and a huge part of respecting other people’s cultures.
 (Some of you may chime out with the “well, newsflash you Ivy League brat: some of us don’t have the money to take language classes!”
 To you I say, get to a library and use the Internet or borrow a book.
 If you have the money to travel abroad, you most likely have money to at least do that.

-• When you go Barcelona and speak Catalan, new opportunities open up.It’s a conversation starter because not many foreigners speak the language.
+When you go Barcelona and speak Catalan, new opportunities open up.It’s a conversation starter because not many foreigners speak the language.
 You’ll most likely be much more intriguing and you can finally become friends with the locals and see what the real city is like.
 Some people may open up faster and decide to take you under their wing and show you around themselves.
 You’ll be able to read the menu without having to bug the waiter to translate it for you.
 You’ll avoid ordering things that you know you won’t like or that you’re allergic to.
 You’ll be able to navigate the supermarket a lot faster and understand those cute signs that line the streets asking people to keep the noise level low at night.
 You also open up the door to a whole world of fantastic music.
-(There is small chance that speaking Catalan may run you into some trouble but I’ll explain that tomorrow and it was literally a one in a million event that ended up flattering me instead of insulting me in the long run.)
+(There is a small chance that speaking Catalan may run you into some trouble but I’ll explain that tomorrow and it was literally a one in a million event that ended up flattering me instead of insulting me in the long run.)

 My point is if you end up watching that documentary and regarding it in the second way, think the whole thing over again.
 Learning Catalan is a good thing.
 It’s a little weird, sure, but do it.
 It’s worth it — it’s fun, it’s different, and ultimately, it is useful.